 Turn OFF the AC main shore power breaker on the AC MDP panel in the cabin.
-Turn OFF the AC main breaker on the ELCI breaker box in the aft machinery space.
+Turn OFF the AC main breaker on the shore power breaker box in the aft machinery space.
+It is located adjacent to the isolation transformer in the machinery space.
 If dockside outlet(s) includes a disconnect switch(es) or circuit breaker(s), turn them OFF.
 Disconnect the cable from the dockside outlet(s).

-4.8 Generator
+4.8 Generator (Optional)

 Your Pursuit is equipped with a diesel generator.
 The generator is located in an enclosure in the mechanical space in the aft bilge.
 The generator compartment is equipped with an automatic fire extinguisher system and an automatic engine shutdown system.
+See section 9, Safety Equipment, for more information.